austin-thesing/GitCommitGenius/README.md

 * `gitCommitSummarizer.summaryModel`: Model to use for generating summaries (OpenAI or Cloudflare)
 * `gitCommitSummarizer.cloudflareWorkerUrl`: URL of the Cloudflare Worker for generating summaries (required if using Cloudflare model)
 * `gitCommitSummarizer.summaryStyle`: Style of the generated commit summary (default, conventional, or detailed)
+* `gitCommitSummarizer.summaryDetailLevel`: Level of detail for the generated commit summary (concise, standard, or detailed)
 * `gitCommitSummarizer.subscriptionTier`: User's subscription tier (free or premium)
 * `gitCommitSummarizer.githubToken`: GitHub Personal Access Token for linking commits to issues